monomonedula/muggle/README.md

 )
 ```

-Run it with a WSGI HTTP Server (Gunicorn, uWSGI, etc.):
+Run it with an ASGI HTTP Server (Uvicorn, Hypercorn, Daphne, etc.):
 ```
-gunicorn app:app
+uvicorn app:app
 ```

 Visit `http://127.0.0.1:8000/home` in your browser.